Pressure regulator: Water pressure reduction

-A water pressure regulating valve limits inflow by dynamically changing the valve opening so that when less pressure is on the out side, the valve opens up fully, and too much pressure on the out side causes the valve to shut.
-In a no pressure situation, where water could flow backwards, it won't be impeded.
-A water pressure regulating valve does not function as a check valve.
+A water-pressure regulating valve limits inflow by dynamically changing the valve opening so that when less pressure is on the outside, the valve opens up fully, and too much pressure on the outside causes the valve to shut.
+In a no-pressure situation, where water could flow backwards, it is not impeded.
+A water-pressure regulating valve does not function as a check valve.

-They are used in applications where the water pressure is too high at the end of the line to avoid damage to appliances or pipes.
+They are used to avoid damage to appliances or pipes in applications where the water pressure at the end of the line is too high.

 Welding and cutting

-Oxy-fuel welding and cutting processes require gases at specific pressures, and regulators will generally be used to reduce the high pressures of storage cylinders to those usable for cutting and welding.
-Oxygen and fuel gas regulators usually have two stages: The first stage of the regulator releases the gas at a constant pressure from the cylinder despite the pressure in the cylinder becoming less as the gas is released.
+Oxy-fuel welding and cutting processes require gases at specific pressures, and regulators are generally used to reduce the high pressures of storage cylinders to those usable for cutting and welding.
+Oxygen and fuel gas regulators usually have two stages.
+The first stage of the regulator releases the gas at a constant pressure from the cylinder despite the pressure in the cylinder becoming less as the gas is released.
 The second stage of the regulator controls the pressure reduction from the intermediate pressure to low pressure.
 The final flow rate may be adjusted at the torch.
-The regulator assembly usually has two pressure gauges, one indicating cylinder pressure, the other indicating delivery pressure.
-Inert gas shielded arc welding also uses gas stored at high pressure provided through a regulator.
+The regulator assembly usually has two pressure gauges: one indicating cylinder pressure, the other indicating delivery pressure.
+Inert-gas-shielded arc welding also uses gas stored at high pressure provided through a regulator.
 There may be a flow gauge calibrated to the specific gas.

-Propane/LP Gas
+Propane/LP gas

-All propane and LP Gas applications require the use of a regulator.
+All propane and LP gas applications require the use of a regulator.
 Because pressures in propane tanks can fluctuate significantly with temperature, regulators must be present to deliver a steady pressure to downstream appliances.
 These regulators normally compensate for tank pressures between 30 and 200 psi and commonly deliver 11 inches water column 0.4 psi for residential applications and 35 inches of water column 1.3 psi for industrial applications.
 Propane regulators differ in size and shape, delivery pressure and adjustability, but are uniform in their purpose to deliver a constant outlet pressure for downstream requirements.
-Common international settings for domestic LP Gas regulators are 28 mbar for butane and 37 mbar for propane.
+Common international settings for domestic LP gas regulators are 28 mbar for butane and 37 mbar for propane.

-Gas powered vehicles
+Gas-powered vehicles

-All vehicular motors that run on compressed gas as a fuel (internal combustion engine or fuel cell electric power train) require a pressure regulator to reduce the stored gas (CNG or Hydrogen) pressure from 700, 500, 350 or 200 bar (or 70, 50, 35 and 20 MPa) to operating pressure.)
+All vehicular motors that run on compressed gas as a fuel (internal combustion engine or fuel-cell electric power train) require a pressure regulator to reduce the stored gas (CNG or hydrogen) pressure from 700, 500, 350 or 200 bar (70, 50, 35 and 20 MPa) to operating pressure.)